Jake-991/bella-beat-project/README.md

 Correlation matrix showing the relationship between sleep quality metrics and physical activity.
 Insights:
 #### Recommendation: Bellabeat should encourage users to improve sleep quality rather than just sleep duration.
 Features like sleep hygiene tips or wake-up time consistency could be introduced to improve overall wellness scores.

-4. Demographic and Behavioral Segmentation:
+#### Demographic and Behavioral Segmentation:
+Are there specific user segments (e.g., age groups, activity levels) that demonstrate higher engagement rates or consistent product usage?
+How can Bellabeat better personalize recommendations and marketing campaigns to target these segments effectively?
 Analysis Approach:
 Data Used: dailyActivity_merged.csv and sleepDay_merged.csv
 Metrics Analyzed: